JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 val dataService: DataProvider = ...
 dataService.fetchData() // -> IntArray ..
 IntArray?
 // No error, even though `dataService.fetchData()` might be `null` according to annotations
-// This might result in the NullPointerException dataService.fetchData()[0]
+// This might result in a NullPointerException dataService.fetchData()[0]
 ```
 Note that this issue never affected nullability annotations on the declaration itself, only the `TYPE_USE` ones.